system76/docs/_articles/switch-from-macos-to-popos.md

   - Geary (default)
   - Thunderbird (available in the Pop!\_Shop)

 Pop!\_OS offers the GNOME "Geary" email client by default.
-Geary also makes use of a column view, and supports adding a variety of email accounts.
+Geary makes use of a column view, and supports adding a variety of email accounts.

 ![geary](/images/pop-os-screenshots/geary.png)

-For users more accustomed to Microsoft Outlook, there's an alternative, open-source program by Mozilla called Thunderbird which supports calendar integration and similar organizational features to Outlook.
+For users more accustomed to Microsoft Outlook, there's an alternative, open-source program by Mozilla called Thunderbird which supports calendar integration and similar organization features to Outlook.

 ![thunderbird](/images/pop-os-screenshots/thunderbird.png)

-**NOTE:** Regardless of platform or client, many email accounts (e.g. Google) have implemented a security policy where a single-use password has to be created for each email app you want to sync with your account.
+**NOTE:** Regardless of platform or client, many email accounts (e.g. Google) have implemented a security policy where a single-use password must be created for each email app you want to sync with your account.
 These passwords have to be created from your email provider's account website.

 **Other Options**
   - [Outlook Web](https://outlook.live.com/owa/)